 Excessive records in a Writeback partition will impact Form and Rule performance.
 To best manage a huge Writeback partition, we generally recommend archiving historical planning data to a MOLAP partition.
 But if you want/need all records to remain active, we will cover a method to optimize Application performance as much as possible.

 We're going to store all Writeback data into a static (MOLAP) partition in order to boost performance.
 Whenever users enter data in the Form (which is posted to the Writeback partition), we'll create corresponding records to offset the static value.
-To keep the Model clean, we'll need a scheduled task, such as a nightly SQL Agent Job, to consolidate the records in these three partitions into the Static partition.
+To keep the Model clean, we'll need a scheduled task, such as a nightly SQL Agent Job, to consolidate the records from these three partitions in the Static partition.

-We'll use this application attached below as an example.
-However, given the large set of data, the database will be too large to share, so first restore the attached database and then run this script to auto-generate all the data.
+We'll use the Application attached below as an example.
+Given the large set of data, the database will be too large to share, so if you want to follow along, restore the attached database and then run this script to auto-generate all the data.

 DECLARE @ProjectID SMALLINT = (SELECT MemberId FROM @FilterScope WHERE Dimension = N'Project')

 ,@YearID INT = (SELECT TOP 1 MemberId FROM D_TIME DT WHERE DT.Granularity = N'Year'

 AND DT.MemberLabel = (SELECT TOP 1 [Name] FROM @FilterScope WHERE [Dimension] = N'Time' AND [Hierarchy] = N'FiscalYear'));